BIGJRA/BIGJRA.github.io/reborn.md

     - Signal Beam
     - Giga Drain

 It's time for our first battle with Bennett.
-Despite mainly using the crappy early game bugs, he pretty strongly optimizes his team around the Mirror Field.
-All of the accuracy and evasion items and abilities raise his team's chance to get critical hits, and his Pokemon hit moderately hard and fast.
-Literally all but one of them have Quiver Dance too, so they'll probably try to set up on you.
+Despite mainly using the crappy early game bugs, he has a highly optimized team for the Mirror Arena.
+All of the accuracy and evasion items and abilities raise his team's chance to get critical hits.
+With field boosted moves like Signal Beam, his Pokemon hit hard and fast.
+Five of six have Quiver Dance, so they'll probably try to set up on you.
 That said, his Bugs are all pretty frail and have lots of weaknesses - simply loading up on Rock moves will probably solve most of the problem.
-You can also take advantage of the Mirror Field yourself, if you'd like.
+It's a good opportunity to try out your own Mirror Arena boosts - read the field notes.

 **Relationship Point Choices:**
 - Beat Bennett on the first try (+1 Elias, -1 Bennett)